davea42/libdwarf-code/READMEcmake.md

     ctest --verbose -I 22

-In case one wishes to see the exact compilation/linking options passed at compile time use
+In case one wishes to see the exact compilation/linking options passed at compile time when using -G "Unix Makefiles":

     make VERBOSE=1

-instead of plain

-    make

-    cmake make install

-works reasonably.

-We suggest you use meson or configure for install
+With -G Ninja the generated build.ninja file shows the build details.